city_hall

 • Reduce utility bills through energy-efficiency upgrades

-• Enhance Mass Save incentives
+• Enhance or unlock Mass Save incentives

 • Make necessary health and safety repairs to their property